What you need to know.

 The main benefit of these palliative medications is to improve the quality of your life.
 Our medical and nursing team will explain the need for these medications to you and your family or carer.
 We will help you to get these medications to use at home.

-You have been told that you have a life threatening illness…..
+You have been told that you have a life-limiting illness…..
 You may be in shock…… You may feel like you’re on a roller coaster…..
 You may feel numb……..There are many different emotions that you might feel and that’s OK.
-Everyone reacts differently to being told that they have a life threatening illness.
+Everyone reacts differently to being told that they have a life-limiting illness.
 Some of the feelings you may experience are:

 Anxiety, shock, fear, anger, sadness, irritability, numbness, depression, helplessness, hopelessness, despair, acceptance.